tenchi-of-darkness/node-flipdots-tetris/README.md

 ##  Improvements and recommendations
 In this stage of the application is the use of an Xbox controller not supported when starting the application on a windows machine because of the headless browser doesn't handle the input for the controller as expected.
 It will work on Mac OS(Apple) and Linux.
+If running the application in Windows it is recommended to connect the controllers via bluetooth.